osmcode/osmium-tool/README.md

 ## Documentation

 There are man pages in the 'doc' directory.
 To build them you need 'pandoc'.
-Run 'make man' to build.
+If the `pandoc` command was found during the CMake config step, the manpages will be built, if not they will not be built.

 ## Building Debian Package

 A `debian` directory is provided for building (unofficial) Debian packages.
-Call `debuild -I -us -uc` to build the package.
+Call `make deb` or `debuild -I -us -uc` to build the package.
 Note that there currently is no libosmium package with the new libosmium version needed for the Osmium tool, so the build dependencies are not complete.

 ## License